 Christchurch is the largest city in the southern island of New Zealand.
 In 2011, a magnitude 6.1 earthquake hit the city, destroying much of the downtown business district and killing 185 people.
 Christchurch is still recovering with many old buildings still shored up with steel beams.

 More recently, Christchurch was hit with another tragedy with the mosque shootings that left dozens of people dead.
-We arrived just three days after the shooting to find thousands of bouquets laid at the entrance to their botanic gardens in remembrance.
+We arrived just three days after the shooting to find thousands of bouquets laid at the entrance to their botanic gardens in remembrance, an indication to me of the compassion of the New Zealand people.

 Things to Do